Alexandr-Grinenko/My-first-project/README.md

 # My-first-project

-my first project is a website: a bake shop.
+ - A bake shop.

-This site is an advertisement for a baked goods store.
+ - This site is an advertisement for a baked goods store.